hatonthecat/Biology/README.md

 https://arxiv.org/pdf/1011.4125.pdf "Life is physics: evolution as a collective phenomenon far from equilibrium" (2010)

+p.5: "Implicit in this approach is the assumption that the evolutionary time-scale is different from the time-scale of the ecosystem.
+The crucial question of the timescale of the evolutionary process, even taking at face value the perspective of the modern synthesis (which we do not) remains a thorny issue[61], and indeed it is fair to say that the theory’s conceptual framework is so poorly quantified that one cannot confidently make sensible and realistic estimates of timescales (for an excellent pedagogical discussion of this point, see [62])."

 https://arxiv.org/pdf/0712.3332.pdf "Extreme genetic code optimality from a molecular dynamics calculation of amino acid polar requirement" (2008)

 These papers were very interesting then.
 I remember Carl Woese mentioning the polar requirement in class in 2006 and his research that he was working on at the time.